ayl48/FastRobots/source/Lab6.md

 This is still much slower than the decoupled PID loop frequency, which I calculated to be approximately 121.25 Hz.
 As before, the sensor remains the limiting factor in the loop speed.

 ### Wind-Up Protection for Integrator
 The integrator term in my controller caused a wind-up issue as expected.
 The accumulated error increased rapidly and could not shrink fast enough as the robot approached the target angle.
-This issue caused my car to continuously spin in circles.
+This issue caused my car to oscillate between left and right turns.

 #### No Wind-up Protection
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ITvxpkxNnqw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>